-The result is a system that will work better six months after you add it to your page and even better than that a year down the line.
+The result is a system that will work better six months after you add it to your website and even better than that a year down the line.

 The second is called natural language processing, or NLP for short.
 This is the process through which artificial intelligence understands language.
 Once it learns to recognize words and phrases, it can move on to natural language generation.
-This is the process through which it converses with your customers.
+This is how it talks with your customers.

-Natural language generation basically means that the AI simulates conversation.
-For example, if a customer messages you on social media, asking for information on when an order will ship, the AI chatbot will know how to respond.
-It will do so based on prior experience answering similar questions and because it understands which phrases tend to work best in response to shipping questions.
+For example, if a customer messages you on social media, asking for information on when an order will ship, the conversational AI chatbot will know how to respond.
+It will do this based on prior experience answering similar questions and because it understands which phrases tend to work best in response to shipping questions.

 The theory may sound grueling, but conversational AI chatbots make for a very smooth customer experience.
 Here’s an example of how you can expect it to look in action: